 Having gone through the exercise of redesigning our bathroom, I look at other bathrooms a little differently, taking the time to notice everything from shower curtains and fixtures to floor and backsplash selections and sink shapes.
-I guess that’s why I liked browsing Matt Muenster’s bathroom trends round-up so much (check it out here when you have a chance), there’s some really cool stuff out there.
+I guess that’s why I liked browsing Matt Muenster’s bathroom trends round-up so much (check it out below), there’s some really cool stuff out there.
 Can you believe it’s been more than a year since I gutted our only bathroom?

 After living with the finished space for the past year, I can honestly say that there isn’t a lot we would have done differently; the color palette is relaxing, the white subway tiles in the shower were well worth the 4-day install effort, the grouted vinyl tile floor gets a lot of compliments, and the vanity and coordinating mirror really hold their own (there’s a video of the “finished” space right here if you want to see the whole room).